gbenga/gbenga/README.md

 - Get It OTC provides immuno-compromised individuals with access to medication at home.
 This project is live here: [Get It OTC](https://get-it-otc.netlify.app/), have a look!
 The source code is available in my pinned repositories below.
-- Stream Nature allows everyone to enjoy the wonders of nature, without needing to leave the house.
+- Stream Nature allows everyone to enjoy the wonders of nature, from home.
-This project is live here: [Stream Nature](https://stream-nature.netlify.app/), have a look!
-The source code is available in my pinned repositories below.
+This project is live here: [Stream Nature](https://stream-nature.netlify.app/) The source code is available in my pinned repositories below.
 - Sobremesa allows you to practice basic Spanish vocabulary using different minigames.
 This project is live here: [Sobremesa](https://sobremesa.netlify.app/).
 The source code is available in my pinned repositories below.